 The Degree Program in Fire Science and Public Safety Administration (FSPS) is one of only a handful of bachelor degree programs in the world accredited by the International Fire Service Accreditation Congress (IFSAC).
 IFSAC accreditation indicates that course offerings, institutional support, and qualified faculty are working together to complete their educational goals.
-From the Fall of 2009 to the Fall of 2015, the Fire Science and Public Safety Administration Program had a one-year retention rate of 67% and a graduation rate of 58%.
+From the fall of 2009 to the fall of 2017, the Fire Science and Public Safety Administration program had a one-year retention rate of 71% and a graduation rate of 63%.

-We assess our students' proficiency in these skills with the required Comprehensive Examination, classroom projects, examinations and a graduate survey.
-As of the Spring 2017 semester, 100% of our students achieved either mastery or proficiency of the skills we believe are needed for a successful career in the fire service or a related field (Table 1).
+We assess our students' proficiency in these skills with the required Comprehensive Examination, classroom projects and examinations and a graduate survey.
+As of the Spring 2018 semester, 100% of our students achieved either mastery or proficiency of the skills we believe are needed for a successful career in the fire service or a related field (Table 1).
 Many of our recent graduates used these skills to advance in their career or in graduate school (Table 2)

 Program Learning Outcomes